 - Full sun in a sheltered spot

 - 6-8 months from planting to harvest

 - Leaves and tubers are edible

 - No known diseases in Britain.

 - Tubers can be a target for rodents

 Oca plants produce oca tubers at the end of their life cycle, and you can both eat and replant them.
 I’ve grown both bright magenta colored tubers and white but prefer the look of the red.
 The white, yellow, apricot, and pink-skinned types are said to be sweeter though I’ve not noticed a big difference myself.
 The foliage of all types looks the same – bushy masses of fleshy stems adorned with trifoliate leaves similar to clover or wood sorrel.
 You can harvest small bunches of these during the growing period, but don’t take too much from any one plant.

 Order oca tubers from specialty seed companies or garden centers.
 One source that I recommend in the UK is the Real Seed Catalogue.
 Otter Farm stock them as well as a few other places.
-Across the pond, you can get oca tubers from One Green World.
+In the USA, you can get oca tubers from Cultivariable.

-After they’re in their final positions, keep them well watered and give them plenty of warm sunshine.
+After the New Zealand yam plants are in their final positions, keep them well watered and give them plenty of warm sunshine.
 That’s all they need to grow lush and green.
 Each plant will grow into a small bush about two feet tall and up to three feet in diameter.
 You don’t need to earth the plants up at all, but they do love a good mulch.
 It’s full of nutrients and keeps the soil moist.

 Oca tubers form in the autumn